microsoft/OpenHack/byos/knowledge-mining/deployment.md

 6. Press **F5** to run the script, this will do the following:

-   * Create resource group entitled **KMOpenHackRG-[location]** where XX is the two-digit team number and location is the location you entered or have in the script.
-For example, team 2 in southcentralus would have rg **KMOpenHackRG-02-southcentralus**
+   * Create resource group entitled **KMOpenHackRG[XX]-[location]** where XX is the two-digit team number and location is the location you entered or have in the script.
+For example, team 2 in southcentralus would have rg **KMOpenHackRG02-southcentralus**

 ### Manual step - Assigning Users to Each Resource Group